aredridel/recipes/Mains/Italian-Gumbo.md

 Chop the sausages into bite size pieces and brown with the onions and garlic.

-Deglaze with broth, cover well, and add the can of tomatoes
+Deglaze with broth, cover well, and add the can of tomatoes and the can of beans.

 Make a roux with the flour and an equal volume of fat.